-Funding Source or Program Eligible Population Eligible Uses/What the Program Provides How its Administered Annual Budget More Information Transitional Housing Program-Plus (THP-Plus) Young adults who are 18 and not yet 25 who left foster care at age 18 or older.
-Includes youth supervised by juvenile probation who had courtordered out-of-home placement on 18th birthday. ✓ OPERATING/RENTAL SUBSIDIES ✓ SERVICES A transitional housing program that provides affordable housing and supportive services for up to 36 months using a single site, scattered site or host family model.
-The scattered site is the most common housing model.
+Funding Source or Program Eligible Population Eligible Uses/What the Program Provides How it is Administered Annual Budget More Information Transitional Housing Program-Plus (THP-Plus) Young adults who are 18 and not yet 25 who left foster care at age 18 or older.
+Includes youth supervised by juvenile probation who had court-ordered out-of-home placement on 18th birthday. ✓ OPERATING/RENTAL SUBSIDIES ✓ SERVICES A transitional housing program that provides affordable housing and supportive services for up to 36 months using a single site, scattered site or host family model.
 COUNTIES → COMMUNITY-BASED PROVIDERS THP-Plus is a realigned program administered by county child welfare agencies.
 In most cases the program is provided by a non-profit organization, and in some cases provided directly by the county agency. \$34.9 million annually See page 25 of CFL 11/12-18 for counties' realigned THP-Plus distributions.
 Another \$9 million in state funding is made available annually to supplement counties' THP-Plus budgets.
 It is administered by HCD to counties with the highest rental costs and who meet certain requirements.
 THP-Plus County Representatives Roster THP-Plus Provider Roster Transitional Housing Program (THP) Young adults who are 18 and not yet 25, with priority given to youth formerly in the foster care or probation system. ✓ OPERATING/RENTAL SUBSIDIES ✓ SERVICES Provides funding for programming to help young adults secure and maintain housing.
 Many counties utilize this funding for their THP-Plus programs.
-STATE → COUNTIES The California Department of Housing & Community Development administers formula-funded annual disbursements to county child welfare agencies. \$33.3 million annually Allocations by county This funding was just expanded in the 22-23 state budget; updated allocation amounts are not yet posted.
-HCD THP webpage Housing Navigators Program (HNP) Young adults who are 18 and not yet 25, with priority given to current foster youth. ✓ OPERATING/RENTAL SUBSIDIES ✓ SERVICES Provides funding for housing navigators to help young adults secure and maintain housing.
-STATE → COUNTIES The California Department of Housing & Community Development administers formula-funded annual disbursements to county child welfare agencies. \$13.7 million annually Allocations by county This funding was just expanded in the 22-23 state budget; updated allocation amounts are not yet posted.
-HCD HNP webpage
+STATES → COUNTIES The California Department of Housing & Community Development administers formula-funded annual disbursements to county child welfare agencies. \$33.3 million annually Allocation amounts can be found on the HCD TAY Programs webpage under "awards" HCD TAY Programs webpage Housing Navigation and Maintenance Program (HNMP) Young adults who are 18 and not yet 25, with priority given to current and former foster youth. ✓ OPERATING/RENTAL SUBSIDIES ✓ SERVICES Provides funding for housing navigators to help young adults secure and maintain housing.
+STATES → COUNTIES The California Department of Housing & Community Development administers formula-funded annual disbursements to county child welfare agencies. \$13.7 million annually Allocation amounts can be found on the HCD TAY Programs webpage under "awards" HCD TAY Programs webpage